adamjakab/action-connectiq-builder/README.md

 - `device`: Required.
 [Default: fr235] The id of the device used to run the operation.
 By default, a Forerunner 235 device is be used.
 The full list of devices can be found [here](https://developer.garmin.com/connect-iq/reference-guides/devices-reference/#devicereference).

+- `devices`: Optional.
+[Default: empty] The comma separated list of device IDs to on which the opration will be run (test only).
+If this input is used, the `device` option will be ignored.
+This input was created so that instead of running tests on multiple separate containers, you can pass the list into one container and use that to run all tests.

 - `check_type_level`: Required.
 [Default: 2] The type level check used when compiling the application with `monkeyc`.
 The available options (0-3) are described [here](https://developer.garmin.com/connect-iq/monkey-c/monkey-types/).

 - `certificate`: Optional.
 The base64 encoded version of the certificate to be used to compile the application.
 If not specified, a temporary certificate will be used for the test operation.
 For `PACKAGE` operation you must supply your own.
 Make sure to store it as a repository secret and add the variable name to your workflow.
 To convert your existing developer key into a base64 encoded version run `cat my_developer_key | base64 -w0`.
 The `-w0` argument is important because it will not wrap the lines (no line breaks).

 - `package_name`: Optional.
 The file name of the package that is built when operation mode is PACKAGE.

+- `verbose`: Optional.
+[Default: 0] Set it to 1 to get more verbose output from the scripts for debugging purposes.

 ## Outputs